 After a loved one dies and the burial arrangements have been made, attention turns to settling the estate.

 This process can be complicated, time-consuming, and expensive.
-A mortgage, debts, final bills, and inheritance taxes can substantially decrease the value of an estate.
+A mortgage, debts, final bills, and inheritance taxes can substantially decrease an estate’s value.

-Even if the estate is not subject to inheritance tax, other expenses can have a major financial impact on surviving family members.
+Even if the estate is not subject to inheritance tax, other expenses can significantly impact surviving family members.

 Lack Of Communication…

 Unfortunately, many family members do not discuss life insurance and other personal matters.
-When one of them dies the others may not know that a life insurance policy exists.
-In the UK, there is currently an estimated £2 billion in unclaimed life insurance money.
+When one dies, the others may not know that a life insurance policy exists.
+There is currently an estimated £2 billion in unclaimed life insurance money in the UK.
 It is always a good idea to search for evidence of this cover.
-Though this task can be time-consuming, the pay-out makes it worthwhile.
+Though this task can be time-consuming, the payout makes it worthwhile.

-Each company takes a different approach resulting in many assets being lost and many consumers falling out of touch with these providers.
-If you have recently lost a loved one, learn how to locate life cover the individual may have had.
+Each company takes a different approach, resulting in many lost assets and consumers falling out of touch with these providers.
+If you have recently lost a loved one, learn how to locate the life cover the individual may have had.

 The Unclaimed Assets Register